 The City's FY 2016 streetlight budget is \$14.2M.
 For the proposed Residential LED Streetlight Retrofit Project, the City will net projected cumulative savings of \$867,000 on its utility bill for streetlights over the seventeen years that bonds for the project are to be paid for while allowing for the implementation of enhanced and more energy efficient LED lighting.

 RECOMMENDATION:

-Staff recommends approval of the proposed new LED streetlight rates and the updates to the LED Retrofit streetlight rates.
+Staff recommends approval and the Council Subcommittee's endorsement to move the proposed new LED streetlight rates and the updates to the LED Retrofit streetlight rates to the full City Council for consideration.